saraislet/sturm/README.md

 The code currently uses a bag of words to develop and test some basic methods (and to help bring in additional training data).
 Testing demonstrated 14-22% rates of Nazi detection using only name, screen_name, and profile description.

-This project's goal is to develop a Twitter sign-in UI for users to assess tweets or accounts.
+This project's goal is to develop a Twitter sign-in UI for users to assess tweets or accounts--like the [Twitter Block Chain plugin](https://github.com/satsukitv/twitter-block-chain), but enhanced with a Nazi detector.

 ## Use case